-We have generalized some of the most common psychological presenting issues that we face with obese clients.
-It is essential to understand how and why you struggle with food and weight in the present day, and this comes from investigating what happened to you in the past.
+The sections above describe some of the most common psychological factors that shape weight issues for our obese clients.
+It is essential to understand how and why you struggle with eating and your weight in the present day, and this comes from investigating what happened to you in the past.

-With this awareness and understanding, we can support you in changing and updating the personality cement blocks that keep you rooted in your weight dysfunction.
+With this awareness and understanding, we can support you in changing and updating the old patterns that are keeping you rooted in your weight dysfunction.
 Every obese individual is different, and you will have your own unique story that explains your struggle with food.
 For this reason the treatment and support we offer must be tailored to address your individual needs.

 We have developed different psychological and nutritional services to support you in healing your mind and body.
 By addressing your nutrition, lifestyle and mindset, we can help you reach optimal wellness and develop a healthy relationship with food, eating and body image.